lkozyr/my-blog-app/README.md

 ## Features:

-Everyone can read articles.
+ - Everyone can read articles.
-Only authenticated users can comment articles.
+ - Only authenticated users can comment articles.
-Only admin user can add new articles, edit or delete existing ones.
+ - Only admin user can add new articles, edit or delete existing ones.
+ - Rich text editor allows to create formatted article text.
+ - Article can contain an image (image URL is required).
+ - User can search articles containing specific keywords.

 ## Authentications options available so far: